Anil Kumar, PhD | Last updated Sep 30, 2018

 Research suggests iodine may have effects independent of the thyroid.
-For example, studies indicate (Ghent 1993) that fibrocystic breast disease is very sensitive to iodine nutrition and improvement has been observed when supplemented with iodine (as unbound I2 molecule rather than iodide complex).
+For example, studies indicate (Ghent 1993) that fibro-cystic breast disease is very sensitive to iodine nutrition.
+It improves with iodine supplementation. (as unbound I2 molecule rather than iodide complex).

 What are the symptoms of low or excess iodine?